 Contest of Champions Battles

 Summoners create teams of up to five champions to battle through challenges in the game.
-Battle is one-on-one, champions versus champion.
+Battle is one-on-one, champion versus champion.
 Controls consist of four moves: light, medium, and heavy attacks, and block.
 Champions also have up to three special moves.
 Specials require ‘power’ to be used.
-Power is gained during battle by a champion success landing blows on an opponent or by taking hits.
-Champions battle it our until one champion is knocked out.
+Power is gained during battle by a champion successfully landing blows on an opponent or by taking hits.
+Champions battle it out until one champion is knocked down to zero health.

 Contest of Champions Quests